 SCARING FOR YOUR PASTEL ARTWORK.

 Your new pastel artwork is a hand-painted work of fine art.
 I use the best archival materials for its creation.
-If properly taken care of, your painting will last for many lifetimes.
+Pastels are surprisingly durable so don't be afraid to purchase one.
+They will last every bit as long as an oil painting.
+If you have any other questions or concerns please send me a message.

 CARING FOR YOUR PASTEL ARTWORK.